Assembly Configurations

 When more than one person is working in the same document, each sees their own selected configuration, except when working in Follow Mode; at that point the follower sees the configuration selected by the leader.

-To learn more about Assembly configurations, you can follow the self-paced course here: Assembly configurations (Onshape account required).
+To learn more about assembly configurations, you can follow the self-paced course here: Assembly configurations (Onshape account required).

-Below is an example of an Assembly with the configuration panel icon on the right side of the window, shown below to the right of the red arrow:
+Below is an example of an assembly with the Configuration panel icon on the right side of the window, shown below to the right of the red arrow:

 With a part instance or assembly in the workspace, open the Configuration panel:

-- Click to the right-side of the graphics area (as shown above)
+to the right-side of the graphics area (as shown above)

 -